Course Requirements and Track

 This online course is designed to compliment your internship experience.
 This course offers students the opportunity to enhance their education through practical skill building in the realm of law-related professions.This internship course consists of two separate experiences: your on-site field experience supervised by an employee of your site and your weekly online participation and course submissions.
 Students will combine reflection with practical professional skill development.

 MLAW 404: Law and Society Capstone (3 credits)

-The capstone course will be taken by all students and will help to culminate the minor experience.
-There will be a capstone project or research paper that will stem directly from the topics of the course, your seleced concentration, and your selected area of legal interest.
+The capstone course will be taken by all students to culminate the minor experience.
+There will be a capstone project or research paper that will stem directly from the topics of the course and both the student's concentration and area of legal interest.
 Topics or themes may change.